geraldobraz/web-template-project/README.md

 # Web Template Project

-## 🚧👷🏻‍♂️ Under Construction ...
-*This repository contains a template for nodeJS, ReactJs and React Native projects using TypeScript.*
+*This repository contains a template for nodeJS, ReactJs projects using TypeScript.*

 ## 🚀 Getting Started